apkaur32/CryptoClustering/README.md

-Supplemental resources:
+Supplemental resources: \
+This task was completed with the help of class exercises and tutor, in addition to: \

 https://www.codecademy.com/learn/dspath-unsupervised/modules/dspath-clustering/cheatsheet
-This task was completed addtionally using class exercises and the help of tutor.